docker-library/docs/archlinux/content.md

 ## How It's Made

-You can build this image with the tools on the [GitLab repository](https://gitlab.archlinux.org/archlinux/archlinux-docker) using the included makefile.
+You can build this image with the tools on the [Arch Linux GitLab repository](https://gitlab.archlinux.org/archlinux/archlinux-docker) using the included makefile.